Long-Moody construction of braid group representations and Haraoka's multiplicative middle convolution for KZ-type equations: Unitarity

-We extend the result and show that unitarity is preserved by Katz-Long-Moody construction.
-It also follows that multiplicative middle convolution of KZ-type equations preserves unitarity.
-First, as mentioned in the introduction, we construct a Hermitian matrix, not necessarily non-degenerate, that satisfies the unitarity condition for $\rho^{LM}_{\lambda}$ and show that unitarity is preserved by Katz-Long-Moody construction.
-Besides, we construct the algorithm to obtain the signature.
+We extend this result and show that unitarity is preserved by the Katz-Long-Moody construction under some conditions.
+It also follows that the multiplicative middle convolution of KZ-type equations preserves unitarity.
+First, as mentioned in the introduction, we construct a Hermitian matrix, not necessarily non-degenerate, that satisfies the unitarity condition, and show that it induces a non-degenerate Hermitian form on the quotient defining $\rho^{KLM}_{\lambda}$.
+Finally, we give an algorithm computing the signature of this Hermitian matrix.